 -The point of owning the books is to use them.
 Make sure you take notes and keep a commonplace book.
 It will change your life.

--Don’t be afraid to quit books that suck.
+-Books are no substitute for human contact, but it is still beneficial, to be in the physical company of the greats.-Don’t be afraid to quit books that suck.
 Our lives are too short to suffer through crappy books.
 There are too many good ones out there–put it down if you stop getting something out of it.
 If they really suck, sell them back to Amazon, donate to charity or throw them away.

 -Don’t collect for the sake of collecting.
 Leave that for hoarders.
 Get rid of the stuff you don’t like or have no real use for.
 When I moved I got rid of two full boxes…which I have subsequently replaced with better stuff.